solaranamnesis/Karl-Wilhelm-von-Gumbel/Iowa-Steinmeteoriten/full-text-english.md

 That the stone incorporates water requires no further evidence, as the not so rare rust stains — hyrdated iron oxide — reveal.

+Various types of gas have already been accounted for by Wriht* in this meteorite from Iowa.

 ...